 The beach is an excellent option to spend the day relaxing or enjoying with family or friends; there is plenty to do and see here.

 The beach area is excellent to spend the day.
 The pier is an open-air fish market great for purchasing fresh fish.
-The Malecon is a modern touristic area located along the beach; it has many amenities, including restaurants and souvenir shops.
+The Malecon is a modern tourist area along the beach; it has many amenities, including restaurants and souvenir shops.

 5. El Zonte Beach

 Playa El Zonte is a secluded surf spot popular with local and international surfers.
-It is located at kilometer 53 of the Litoral highway, in the municipality of Chiltiupan, La Libertad.
+It is located at kilometer 53 of the Litoral highway in the Chiltiupan municipality, La Libertad.

 Many surfers prefer this laid-back location instead of the hectic El Tunco beach or Punta Roca.
 The crowds are minimal, the surf is always good, and accommodations are affordable.

 Anyone looking for a beach town with pristine beaches, great surf, tasty local food, and a relaxed atmosphere should visit El Zonte beach.

 RECOMMENDED: Visit the “El Zonte” page to get more information about this fantastic surf spot in El Salvador.

 San Diego Beach is about 4.3 miles long and is located in the department of La Libertad, about five miles from the La Libertad pier.